NMFS-RADFish/boilerplate/examples/simple-table/README.md

 ### 5. Additional Props and Styling

-Our `<Table>` component is built upon the Trussworks `<Table>` component from the `@trussworks/react-uswds` library.
-This integration allows you to leverage additional props to customize the appearance and behavior of the table.
+Our `<Table>` component is built on the Trussworks `<Table>` component from the `@trussworks/react-uswds` library.
+This integration lets you use additional props to customize its appearance and behavior.

 #### Using Trussworks Props